 WET Science Center

-The WET (Water, Education, and Technology) Science Center provides the community with a fun, hands-on opportunity for learning all about the water cycle, water conservation, wastewater treatment, reclaimed water, careers, and environmental stewardship of Puget Sound.
+The WET Science Center provides the community with a fun, hands-on opportunity for learning all about the water cycle, water conservation, wastewater treatment, reclaimed water, careers, and environmental stewardship of the Salish Sea.
+The center is free to visit and open to the public.
 The Science Center partners directly with three local school districts to see an entire grade level in each (5th grade in Tumwater, 6th grade in Olympia, 7th & 8th grade in North Thurston).
-Throughout the week, students come on 2 hour field trips to the WET Science Center.
+Throughout the week, students come on 2-hour field trips to the WET Science Center.
 These field trips include a presentation and tour of the wastewater treatment plant or the green building.

 East Bay Public Plaza